Asbestos Management Survey

 When sampling is carried out as part of a management survey, samples from each type of suspect ACM should be collected and analysed.
 If the material sampled is found to contain asbestos, other similar materials used in the same way in the building can be strongly presumed to contain asbestos.
 Less homogeneous materials (eg different surfaces/coating, evidence of repair etc) will require a greater number of samples.
 The sample number should be sufficient to establish whether asbestos is present or not in the particular material.
 Sampling may take place simultaneously with the survey, or as in the case of some larger surveys, can be carried out later as a separate exercise.

 All areas should be accessed and inspected as far as is reasonably practicable.
 Areas should include underfloor coverings, above false ceilings, and inside risers, service ducts, lift shafts etc (see Box 4).
 Surveying may also involve some minor intrusive work, such as accessing behind fascia and panels and other surfaces or superficial materials.
 The extent of intrusion will depend on the degree of disturbance that is or will be necessary for foreseeable maintenance and related activities, including the installation of new equipment/cabling.
 Surveyors should come prepared to access such areas (ie with the correct equipment etc).
 Management surveys are only likely to involve the use of simple tools such as screwdrivers and chisels.
 Any areas not accessed must be presumed to contain asbestos.
-The areas not accessed and presumed to contain asbestos must be clearly stated in the survey report and will have to be managed on this basis (see paragraph 46), ie maintenance or other disturbance work should not be carried out in these areas until further checks are made.
+The areas not accessed and presumed to contain asbestos must be clearly stated in the survey report and will have to be managed on this s a s (see paragraph 46), ie maintenance or other disturbance work should not be carried out in these areas until further checks are made.